WW2 - Small Groupings

 This is a neat little grouping, consisting of a class book for 44K of the "Brayton Flying School" in Cuero, Texas, a 5" diameter leather jacket patch for the school and two photographs of students by one of the trainer planes.
 The book is missing the inside back cover page, but is does not detract from the overall look.
 The patch is just great and hard to come by.

 I picked this grouping up locally, from a nephew that did not have any information about his uncle other than his name and that he was in the Air Corps.
-Included in this grouping is a super name tag with his name & foreign writing (Burmese, Middle Eastern, ??), a mint theater made AAF HQ patch, sterling AC wings, patches, medal & insignia, several photo's, a pair of AAF training DI's and his visor cap.
+Included in this grouping is a super name tag with his name & foreign writing (Burmese, Middle Eastern, ??), a mint theater made AAF HQ patch, sterling AC wings, patches, medal & insignia, several photo's and a pair of AAF training DI's.
 This will make a nice research project.